 You should phone 111 or 999 if you:

 - feel your chest infection symptoms get worse at any point

 - develop a fever

 - develop chest pains

 It’s impossible to completely avoid chest infections, but there are a few things you can do to reduce your risk of getting them.

 Take steps to keep healthy

-- Eat a balanced diet, with plenty of fresh fruit and veg
+- eating a balanced diet, with plenty of fresh fruit and veg

-Try to protect yourself from other infections like colds and flu as this will make a chest infection less likely.
-Our page on colds and flu has lots of practical ideas you can follow to avoid them.
+Try to protect yourself from other infections like colds and flu, as this will make a chest infection less likely.
+Our page on colds and flu has lots of practical ideas you can follow to protect yourself against them.